sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 When you see those colored pulses popping off on the map, they represent specific BGP message types.
 "Updates" is the general term, but practically, the protocol is juggling a few distinct events:

-* **Announcements (Green):** Bright green pulses mean a new path just opened up.
-This could be a new ISP coming online, a fresh datacenter spinning up, or just a router discovering a better shortcut.
+{{< diagram >}}
+{{< image src="legend.png" >}}
+{{< /diagram >}}

+* **Gossip (Blue):** Routers frequently re-announce perfectly valid paths just to keep their tables current; this redundant background noise makes up the blue pulses on the map.
+* **Path Change (Purple):** The destination is still online, but the directions changed.
+If traffic suddenly has to detour through an extra transit provider to reach its goal, you'll see those routing adjustments flash purple.
 * **Withdrawals (Red):** Red means a route is dead.
 A router is explicitly telling the internet that a previously advertised IP block is no longer reachable which is usually the result of a severed fiber cable, hardware failure, or a planned maintenance window.
-* **Path Attributes (Purple):** The destination is still online, but the directions changed.
-If traffic suddenly has to detour through an extra transit provider to reach its goal, you'll see those routing adjustments flash purple.
-* **Gossip (Blue):** Routers frequently re-announce perfectly valid paths just to keep their tables current; this redundant background noise makes up the blue pulses on the map.
+* **New Paths (Green):** Bright green pulses mean a new path just opened up.
+This could be a new ISP coming online, a fresh datacenter spinning up, or just a router discovering a better shortcut.

 {{< diagram >}}
 {{< image src="map-animation-noui.webp" caption="Animation of BGP events in Europe" animate="true" width="700px" >}}
 {{< /diagram >}}

-When you zoom out and look at all those colors firing at once, the scale starts to make sense.
-The internet is a collection of over 70,000 independent networks coordinating through BGP.
-This map visualizes that global coordination as it happens.
+When you zoom out and see all those colors firing at once, the true scale of the internet comes to life.
+It tells the story of over 70,000 independent networks coordinating in real time.

 ## What else is on the map?